Enhancing the SEOBNRv5 effective-one-body waveform model with second-order gravitational self-force fluxes: Basics of the effective-one-body approach

 where $\hat{\Omega} = \Omega H_{\rm EOB}$ is the orbital frequency normalized by the total energy.

 The final two factors in Eq.~\eqref{eq:hfactors} encode additional physical information included in the waveform from PN theory.
 The function $f_{lm}$ is expanded as

 The functions $\delta_{\ell m}$, $\rho_{\ell m}$, and $f_{lm}^{\rm S}$ are fixed by requiring that the waveform at fixed orbital frequency $\Omega$ matches known analytical PN and test-body expressions.
 The full expressions used in {\tt SEOBNRv5HM} are given in Appendix~B of~\cite{Pompiliv5}.
+In this work, we will further use $\rho_{\ell m}$ to incorporate the new 2GSF energy flux results.